 Have an interesting project/task in mind, or even better, a problem that needs a solution?
 Get in touch.

-The information contained in this page should be regarded as valid until 23/09/2018.
-No guarantees are provided for later dates.
+The information contained in this page should be regarded as valid until 23/02/2019.